 Sports Injuries – RICE: Why We Do Not Recommend It

 For many athletes a doctor’s recommendation of the RICE protocol for healing their sports related soft tissue issue injury was seen as the gold standard of care.
 However, this treatment is now under criticism from a surprising source, the doctor who created the RICE treatment guidelines, Gabe Mirkin, MD.
 In a recent article on his own website, Dr. Mirkin admits that both ice and rest (key components of RICE) may delay healing.
-This insights comes 36 years after Dr. Mirkin authored the The Sportsmedicine Book (1978), where he coined the acronym RICE for the 4 elements which became the standard of care in treating soft tissue injuries- Rest, Ice, Compression and Elevation.
+This insight comes 36 years after Dr. Mirkin authored the The Sportsmedicine Book (1978), where he coined the acronym RICE for the 4 elements which became the standard of care in treating soft tissue injuries- Rest, Ice, Compression and Elevation.
 Coaches, physicians, physical therapists and the lay public have recommended and followed the “RICE” guidelines for decades, but as Mirkin states, “it now appears that both ice and complete rest may delay healing, instead of helping.”1

 RICE protocol or treatments surrounding Prolotherapy applications

 For many years doctors have questioned the legitimacy of the RICE protocol.
-In 2001 in our book, Prolo Your Sports Injuries Away, we dedicated large sections to talking about the delirious effect RICE had on patients.
+In 2001 in our book, Prolo Your Sports Injuries Away, we dedicated large sections to talking about the deleterious effect RICE had on patients.
 As oppossed to RICE we talked about how Prolotherapy and later Platelet Rich Plasma Therapy and Stem Cell Therapy treatments and “MEAT” (Movement, Exercise, Analgesics and Treatment) , in our opinion, healed the athlete faster and made weakened tissue stronger without the need for surgical intervention.

 Cold packs, ice and athletic events